Psst Are you a brand, artist, shelter, or dog looking to get on Dogly?

 - Too much attention when coming home or leaving

-There is hope!
-While separation anxiety is complicated and can be time consuming to treat, it can be helped.
 No other behavioral issue has the impact on the household that separation anxiety does.
-My clients often feel trapped in their homes like prisoners, isolated from friends and family, guilty for leaving, worried about what they will return to.
+Pet parents often feel trapped in their house like prisoners, isolated from friends and family, guilty for leaving, worried about what they will find when they return home.

 If you think your dog is suffering, please get help.